 Before I ever created a Toddler Restaurant Kit going out to eat was not exactly a fun experience for me.
 Actually, the thought of it caused me some serious anxiety.

 I think us moms are always thinking ahead to the next moment/melt down and trying to be prepared, like a ninja.
 Despite my preparedness instincts it took me a while to realized that I needed to prepare to go out to eat.

 Until one marvelous day I saw an idea and I ran with it.
 Then the Toddler Restaurant Kit was born and dining out has never been the same (thank God for that).

 Here is everything I use for our kit.
-I switch things out from time to time to prevent boredom but I stick to the same type of item when I rotate our Toddler Restaurant Kit.
+I switch things out from time to time to prevent boredom, so I’ve included some rotation ideas as well.
+But, I stick to the same type of item when I rotate our Toddler Restaurant Kit.

 Toddler Restaurant Kit:

 Toddler Restaurant Kit Item #1 – Metal Lunch Box

 A metal lunch box is my preferred carrier for all the items.
 There are two reasons why…

 It’s just the right size for all the items I need for our kit.
 The perfect size also allows for my son to carry it and for me to not add it to my diaper bag of 10,000 things.